 Contrary to popular belief, CRM and marketing software are not two words for the same thing.

-It is important to know the differences between both.
-How should a smart marketer use CRM and Marketing software?
+It is important to know the differences and overlaps between both.
+How should a smart marketer use CRM and Marketing software to combine the strengths of both?

 In a nutshell, a Customer Relationship Management system, or CRM system is mainly designed for saving information like names and addresses, contact moments or purchases someone did in the past.